SPPearce/CompoundMatrixMethod/README.md

      Needs["PacletManager`"]
      PacletInstall["CompoundMatrixMethod", "Site" -> "http://raw.githubusercontent.com/paclets/Repository/master"]

 Alternatively, download the paclet locally and install using `PacletInstall` on the appropriate directory.
 For example, if the file was downloaded to the directory `~/Downloads`, evaluate  `PacletInstall["~/Downloads/CompoundMatrixMethod-0.9.paclet"]`.
-If all else fails, you can copy the files from github to a folder called CompoundMatrixMethod in 11.2/AddOns/Applications.
+If all else fails, you can copy the files from github to a folder called CompoundMatrixMethod in  the AddOns/Applications folder on your computer.

 The package can then be loaded by calling